alondmnt/joplin-plugin-jarvis/MOBILE.md

 # Mobile Setup

 Jarvis is fully supported on mobile.
-Most features work immediately; the notes database requires synced storage.
+Most features work immediately; the notes database requires opting in to the latest note properties database.

 ## Contents